fixrb/matchi/README.md

 ## Project goals

-* Provide a collection of useful generic matchers.
 * Adding matchers should be as simple as possible.
 * Being framework agnostic and easy to integrate.